 Apart from accepting cards through the contactless and chip reader, you can manually enter card details, send invoices and accept cash as well as create custom discounts, add tips and split the tender so customers can pay some of the transaction with a card and the rest with cash.
 You can also sell digital gift cards to be redeemed in your store.

-The product inventory is great for tablets especially, as you can view a neat table of products, the layout of which can be customised.
+The product inventory is great for tablets especially, as you can view a neat grid of products, the layout of which can be customised.
 Each product can have a picture, description, types (e.g. red, black, pack of 2, pack of 5), different prices for each type, and stock levels.

 Products in Square POS app.